awesomium/net-wiki/javascript/introduction.md

 End Sub
 {% endhighlight %}

-What's more, you can even create anonymous JavaScript methods using the public custructors of [`JSFunction`](http://docs.awesomium.net/?tc=T_Awesomium_Core_JSFunction) or, when using the DLR, directly pass the delegate to a managed handler as argument to a remote `JSObject` method call to be used as a callback.
+What's more, you can even create anonymous JavaScript methods using the public constructors of [`JSFunction`](http://docs.awesomium.net/?tc=T_Awesomium_Core_JSFunction) or, when using the DLR, directly pass the delegate to a managed handler as argument to a remote `JSObject` method call to be used as a callback.

 **See [this article](custom-javascript-methods.html) for more examples and all the available options for creating Custom JavaScript Methods**.